UDT-ITF/website/source/presentation/index.md

  * Other types of resource _MUST NOT_ have a `duration`.<br/>
    Clients _SHOULD_ ignore `duration` on other types of resource.

-{% include api/code_header.html %}
 ``` json-doc
 { "duration": 125.0 }
 ```

 > This may very well be something we need to worry about, but in that case it probably needs to be renamed.
 I take it this is where we'd look at text directionality or whatever you want to call it.
 (I think TEI call it 'writing mode').
 I do wonder, though, to what extent this needs to be handled here, or whether it should be via the Text API.
 The two complicating factors I can think of are (1) that there are languages that could be written left to right or top to bottom, so you can't necessarily infer the direction from the language (so that I presume it needs to be encoded *somewhere* and can't just be left to be inferred); and (2) there will be instances in which (e.g.) a right-to-left script is embedded within a passage of left-to-right script (e.g. English-language discussions of the Old Testament).
 How would specifying a direction on a TextFrame in the Presentation API cope with that?
+> > I think this might actually be two issues — ‘writing mode’ for the direction of the text. viewingDirection, as I understand it, is more a case of how we arrange big chunks for text when displayed.
+Think of it being used to display a bunch of thumbnails in a certain way in some interactive display.
+I can see it being useful for us in this regard for a collection that has a side-by-side view of three manuscripts.
+A left to write language might want to put the frames containing exemplars A, B, C from left to right (with the leftmost indicating the best or one you should be focusing on).
+If it were a RTL language might prefer it going in the other direction.

 ##### viewingDirection

 The direction in which a set of TextFrames _SHOULD_ be displayed to the user.
+It refers to the order in which multiple TextFrames are arranged and _not_ to the order of the text that they might contain.
 This specification defines four direction values in the table below.
 Others may be defined externally [as an extension][prezi30-ldce].

 The value _MUST_ be a string.